PeytonRG/ReactPaperSwifters/README.md

 ### For simple state, that is, state that exists only within the context of a single view, React and SwiftUI are very similar.
 They both manage your state variables for you, and any changes to your state will result in a redrawing of your component/view, and any of its children in the hierarchy, but the implementation does vary between the two in the following ways:

 - The `@State` property wrapper allows you to define a state variable, and SwiftUI abstracts away the value in memory elsewhere, but in a way that is totally seamless.
 As per Apple's documentation, "A State instance isn’t the value itself; it’s a means of reading and writing the value."
 As far as you are concerned, the interaction is like any other variable.
-Reassign away, because under the hood, SwiftUI is taking care of it for you.
+This means you can reassign to your heart's content, and use two-way binding with views such as text fields or with modifiers like alerts.
 ``` Swift
 @State private var message = ""
 ...